rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-07-b63c2d6504e40f4c-revision-in-list-of-approved-banks-for-the-issuance-of-fdrs-and-bgs.md

 source: nse
 stocks: []
 tags:
-- slbs
-- securities-lending-borrowing
 - bank-guarantee
+- collateral
+- empanelment
 - fixed-deposit
-- approved-banks
-- collateral
 - margin-deposit
+- slbs
 - south-indian-bank
 title: Revision in List of Approved Banks for the issuance of FDRs and BGs
 ---